-Benjamin Riley is the founder and executive director of Deans for Impact.
+Benjamin Riley is the founder of Deans for Impact.
 Prior to founding Deans for Impact, Ben conducted research on the New Zealand education system, worked as the policy director for a national education nonprofit, and served as deputy attorney general for the State of California.
 He received his bachelor’s degree from the University of Washington and J.D. from the Yale Law School.

 The nexus that binds our members and organization is a broad commitment to employing scientific inquiry to tackle hard problems in education and educator preparation.